Bookworm-project/BookwormDB/README.md

 ## Releases

-**As of September 2015, this is now bundled as a python module for installation.
-Bookworms built under 0.3 can be manipulated using the new server-side API; but if you want to stay on the old version, checkout the version from branch 0.3.1.**
+**The master branch contains the latest changes, and may be buggy.
+As of September 2015, version 0.4 now bundled as a python module for installation.
+Bookworms built under 0.3 can be manipulated using the new server-side API; but if you want to stay on the old version, checkout the version from branch 0.3.1; it may be more stable in certain cases.
+You *can* run the two branches alongside each other.**

 ## Related projects